Armie Hammer's ex-wife Elizabeth Chambers dating again amid actor's scandals: report | ExBulletin

 CLICK HERE TO SUBSCRIBE TO OUR ENTERTAINMENT NEWSLETTER

-It appears that Hammer has also left the marriage, as he is apparently dating a dental hygienist in the Cayman Islands.
+It looks like Hammer has gone from marriage as well, as he’s would date a dental hygienist in the Cayman Islands.

 If you or someone you know is experiencing abuse, please contact the National Sexual Assault Hotline at 1-800-656-4673.